Glass octopus: Description

-Vitreledonella richardi is a transparent, gelatinous, and nearly colorless.
+Vitreledonella richardi is transparent, gelatinous, and nearly colorless.

 Adults reach up to 11 cm (4.3 in) in mantle length and a total length of up to 45 cm (18 in).
 The upper three pairs of arms are subequal in length, about as long as the mantle in juveniles and two to three times longer in adults.
 The fourth, ventral pair is slightly shorter.
 Suckers are small, widely spaced, and arranged in a single row.
-Males possess a hectocotlylized third left arm, capable of detaching to deliver sperm during mating.
+Males possess a hectocotylized third left arm, capable of detaching to deliver sperm during mating.
 Among mature males, the large ampulla and elongate accessory gland are prominent within the reproductive system.

 The species has distinctive rectangular eyes when viewed laterally.
 This cylindrical design, with a centered lens, limits horizontal vision but is believed to minimize the eye's silhouette when viewed from below, aiding in camouflage.
 Its radula is heterodont (or heteroglossan), featuring a multicuspid central rhachidian tooth and unicuspid lateral teeth.